One Parent Families Scotland (OPFS) has 10 Trustees who bring a range of experience and expertise.

 Lead for Child Poverty, Public Health Scotland

-Kerry is Lead for Child Poverty in Public Health Scotland and has over 20 years’ experience leading and delivering health improvement programmes at both national and local levels in NHS and local authority across a wide range of public health policy areas in complex systems.
+Kerry is Head of Service in Public Health Scotland and most recently their Lead on Child Poverty.
+She has over 20 years’ experience leading and delivering health improvement programmes at both national and local levels in NHS and local authority across a wide range of public health policy areas in complex systems.

 Retired Financial Services Executive - previously Charity Chief Executive and Regional Director at RBS plc.